'Work with us' county and city leaders implore in issuing 'stay home' order in Guilford County to stem spread of coronavirus

 Phillips said exceptions also would include parents helping children continue their education by going to schools — closed countywide by state mandate over virus fears — in order to borrow laptops and other technology used for distance learning or to make use of Wi-Fi hotspots located in eight school parking lots.

-He said local officials also plan to post answers to frequently asked questions about the new order on county government's website, guilfordcountync.gov.
+He said local officials also plan to post answers to frequently asked questions about the new order at guilfordcountync.gov.

 If it were absolutely necessary, law enforcement officers could charge someone who willfully violated the order with a misdemeanor, said Don Campbell, the county’s emergency management director.